 Wedding Day Timeline

-Your wedding timeline is absolutely critical.
+Your wedding day timeline - how important is it?

 Yet, when I mentioned a timeline to a photographer friend not too long ago, I was stunned to hear them tell me that they just turn up at the agreed time, and shoot.
 Well, if you have booked a photographer for 8 hours, and you ask them to arrive in